Comparing Blue Tooth Tool Trackers – Toolie vs AirTag vs Tick

 For example, if you’re a landscaper, Momentum can tell you exactly how long a mower, blower and edger are being used for each job.
-You can compare the indisputable activity data against your estimated production rates.
+You can compare the indisputable activity data against your estimated production rates so you can know if that job is profitable.

 Small in size.
 Big in problem solving.
 The Momentum Toolie solves some of the biggest and most expensive issues that field service businesses face.
 Equipment loss and actual production rates.
 The existing Bluetooth tracking solutions (like the AirTag and Tick) require a smartphone or don’t provide activity sensors needed for utilization analysis.